junhe1979/DalitzPlot.jl/README.md

 <!-- tocstop -->

-# DalitzPlot
+# DalitzPlot.jl

-This Julia package is designed for high-energy physics applications, originally in visualizing and analyzing particle decays.
+This Julia package is designed for high-energy physics applications.
+It was originally developed for visualizing and analyzing particle decays using Dalitz plots, but its functionality has since expanded beyond Dalitz plots to support a wide range of features.
 It consists of the following subpackages (after v0.1.8, the package was divided into several subpackages):

 - `Xs`: Provides tools for calculation cross section and creating Dalitz plots, which are essential for visualizing three-body - decays of particles.
 Users can specify amplitudes to generate these plots.
 - `GEN`: Stands for General Event Generation.
 This subpackage is used for generating events, allowing users to simulate particle interactions and decays.